 Short, cropped hairstyles with tight S-shaped curls were everywhere during the 1920s and '30s.
-This short curled bob gives a beautiful vintage aesthetic that pairs great with a dark red lip.
+This short curled bob has a lovely vintage look that goes well with a dark red lip.

 Tap into the glamour of decades past with this vintage half-up, half-down look.
 The eye-catching volume at the back of the hair adds to the allure, while face-framing fringe bangs reminiscent of '60s silver screen starlets add balance and structure.